 CONCLUSION

 The present study showed that water deficit is an important constraint in limiting the yields of crop under arid environment.
-Further, nitrogen availability could also limit yield in a more important way than poor water condition.
+Further, nitrogen availability can also limit yield in a more important way than poor water condition.
 Groundnut produced higher biomass and seed yield than clusterbean during kharif season and among rabi season wheat produced higher biomass and seed yield than other crops.
-The seed yields were higher for groundnut-wheat, intermediate for groundnut-mustard and lower for groundnut-isabgol, groundnut-cumin and clusterbean – chickpea.
-Cost of cultivation and returns of crops varied considerably and highest cost of cultivation was observed for groundnut than clusterbean during kharif season & among rabi season crops, wheat incurred highest cost of cultivation than other crops.
-The groundnut had highest net return followed by clusterbean, chickpea, cumin, mustard, wheat and isabgol.
-Among the tested cropping systems groundnut-cumin, groundnut-mustard and groundnut-wheat were more profitable than other cropping systems.
+The seed yields were higher for groundnut-wheat, intermediate for groundnut-mustard and lower for groundnut-isabgol, groundnut-cumin and clusterbean-chickpea cropping system.
+Cost of cultivation and returns of crops varied considerably and highest cost of cultivation was observed for groundnut than clusterbean during kharif season and among rabi season crops, wheat incurred highest cost of cultivation than other crops.
+Groundnut crop had highest net return followed by clusterbean, chickpea, cumin, mustard, wheat and isabgol.
+Among the tested cropping systems, groundnut-cumin, groundnut-mustard and groundnut-wheat were more profitable than other cropping systems.

-The ET of crop varied from 300-560 mm and ET constitutes 77-93% of total water applied.
+ET loss by crops varied from 300-560 mm and constituted 77-93% of total water applied.
 Clusterbean–chickpea had highest water productivity in physical terms.

-In the present study the CropSyst (Crop Simulation model) model was calibrated, validated and used as a tool to predict the yield and water balance of crops in IGNP Stage-II.
-Predictions of GAI, above ground biomass, seed yield and water balance tended to be quite accurate in general but for N-uptake prediction was lower.
-Among the tested crops it was better suited for groundnut, clusterbean, wheat, mustard and chickpea relative to other crops.
-Simulation demonstrated that the current productivity of various crops grown in area can be achieved with less fertilizer (nitrogen) and deficit irrigation regime.
-It only be concluded that with fewer input parameters and less complete calibration procedures, CropSyst can be applied for simulating the effect of N and water management on yield and water productivity of crops under arid condition of IGNP.
-It was also demonstrated that the model can be use to derive best management option in term of nitrogen and irrigation application.
+In the present study the CropSyst (Cropping System) model was calibrated, validated and used as a tool to predict the yield and water balance of crops in IGNP Stage-II.
+Predictions of GAI, AGB, seed yield and water balance tended to be quite accurate in general but for N-uptake prediction accuracy was comparatively lower.
+Among the tested crops, it was better suited for groundnut, clusterbean, wheat, mustard and chickpea relative to other crops.
+Simulation demonstrated that the current productivity of various crops grown in the area can be achieved with less fertilizer (nitrogen) and deficit irrigation regime.
+It can only be concluded that with fewer input parameters and less complete calibration procedures, CropSyst can be applied for simulating the effect of N and water management on yield and water productivity of crops under arid condition of IGNP.
+It was also demonstrated that the model can be use to derive best management options in term of nitrogen fertilizer and irrigation application.